-2. Authority
+2.AUTHORITY

 - 2.1 Accredited academic awards have standing in law-they are normally licensed by a national education agency or by a self-accrediting higher education institution.
-At present EQ-Arts is not an accreditation agency but a provider of high-level accreditation and review services on behalf of, or in partnerships with, such agencies, national ministries and/or institutions. - Quality assurance services provided by EQ-Arts will be subject to the national legislative framework of the country in which the institution is located or to the governance framework of a self-accrediting higher education institution.
-Such work will normally be commissioned by, and undertaken in partnership with, a ministry, National Quality Agency, a self-accrediting Higher Education Institution, or, an EQAR registered subject specific Quality Agency. - Quality enhancement exercises are normally a matter of institutional choice rather than of legislative requirement.
-They may be a precursor to accreditation/validation; the enhancement of academic programmes or systems that already are in validation or; form part of an institution's continuous process of self-learning and development.
-Where no formal accreditation or validation outcomes are part of such work then EQ-Arts will normally be commissioned directly by a higher education institution to undertake an independent, formal, review on its behalf. - 2.4 The authority and effectiveness of all governance processesunderpinning EQ-Arts activities are enhanced through the inclusion of representatives drawn from the following key stakeholder groups. - National accreditation and assurance agencies; - Higher education institutions (both public sector and private); - Managers, staff, researchers and students in CPAD higher education; - Members of the world of work and professional practice in the CPAD sector; - Other HE disciplines aligned to CPAD.
+EQ-Arts is a recognised Quality Assurance and Enhancement accreditation agency on the EQAR Register, providing high-level assessment and enhancement review services for higher arts education institutions, and on behalf of, or in partnership with, national QA agencies and ministries. - Quality assessment services provided by EQ-Arts will be subject to the national legislative framework of the country in which the institution is located or to the governance framework of a self-accrediting higher education institution. - Quality enhancement exercises are normally a matter of institutional choice rather than of legislative requirement.
+They may be a precursor to accreditation/revalidation; the enhancement of academic programmes or systems that already are in validation or form part of an institution's continuous process of self-learning and development.
+Where no formal accreditation or revalidation outcomes are part of such work then EQ-Arts will normally be commissioned directly by a higher education institution to undertake an independent, formal, review on its behalf.

+2. AUTHORITY CONTINUED...

+- 2.4 The authority and effectiveness of all governance processes underpinning EQ-Arts activities are enhanced through the inclusion of representatives drawn from the following key stakeholder groups: - National accreditation and assurance agencies; - Higher education institutions (both public and private sector; - Managers, staff (both academic and administration), researchers and students in CPAD higher education; - Representatives of the world of work and professional practice in the CPAD sector; - Other HE disciplines aligned to CPAD.

-3. Vision
+3. VISION

 - 3.1 EQ-Arts aims to be the leading provider of quality assurance and enhancement services to higher education institutions in the CPAD sector in Europe. - 3.2 While recognising academic and cultural diversity across the sector it will work to establish benchmark standards that help to assure and enhance the quality of academic provision, and the student learning experience, in an international context. - 3.3 Through this work EQ-Arts will be known as an independent and trusted contributor to the CPAD sector, working constructively and efficiently with higher education institutions and national agencies.
-So, it will engender public confidence in the quality and value of higher education in the respective disciplines of the CPAD. - 3.4 Alongside this EQ-Arts will also work to advance the sector's capacity for high quality third cycle provision and to stimulate CPAD research that drives the knowledge gained from research back into the teaching curriculum, to enhance the student experience and benefit communities outside the academy.
+So, it will engender public confidence in the quality and value of higher education in the respective disciplines of the CPAD sector. - 3.4 Alongside this EQ-Arts will also work to advance the sector's capacity for high quality third cycle provision and to stimulate CPAD research that drives the knowledge gained from research back into the teaching curriculum, to enhance the student experience and benefit communities outside the academy.